 Padre Murphy’s hosts what has been dubbed the “Party Under the Big Top” on St. Patrick’s Day.
 This Glendale bar sets up a gigantic tent in their parking lot that turns into an all day Irish celebration.
 Their St. Patrick’s Day party annually attracts roughly 5,000 patrons converging for green beer, live music, and corned beef and cabbage.
 Aside from green beer, Padre Murphy’s has 56 beers on tap and hosts numerous giveaways for prizes throughout their party.

-For one day, all is forgiven.
-That’s the motto behind Rose and Crown’s St. Patrick’s Day party.
-This British bar temporarily halts the British-Irish rivalry in lieu of some beer-fueled celebration.
-Located in downtown Phoenix, Rose and Crown hosts a massive block party from 11 a.m.-2 a.m. on St. Patrick’s Day.
-Their party includes a beer garden, live music, and prize giveaways.
-Their menu also includes Guinness stew, corned beef and cabbage, and the still British fish and chips.
+This British bar temporarily halts the British-Irish rivalry in lieu of some beer-fueled celebrations.
+Their menu includes Guinness stew, corned beef and cabbage, and the still-British fish and chips.

-Giligan’s hosts one of the most unique St. Patrick’s Day parties in the Valley.
 This Scottsdale dive bar is known for having bizarre features like the spin-to-win wheel and goldfish races.
-The island themed bar hosts a block party on St. Patrick’s Day with a beer garden and live music.
 Patrons can expect large 24-ounce beers and a plethora of bar games – including giant Jenga and Connect Four.